 - Smashed Brussels Sprouts with Cheese.
 I love adding Parmesan.
 Smashed Brussels sprouts with mozzarella, fontina, or even dollops of burrata if you are feeling fancy would be scrumptious.

 - Smashed Brussels Sprouts with Balsamic.
 Drizzle 1 tablespoon of balsamic vinegar over the Brussels sprouts during the last 5 minutes of baking.
+(If you’re a fan of balsamic, give these Balsamic Brussels Sprouts a try.)

 - Vegan Smashed Brussels Sprouts.
 No real changes here!
 Smashed Brussels sprouts are naturally, deliciously vegan—simply make them with no cheese.